 When handling food, staff should wear gloves and should avoid touching common contact surfaces.
 Both staff and children are required to wash their hands before and after meal/snack time.
 All tables are to be cleaned and sanitized before and after use by groups.

-The following link provides more information on utensil recommendations: https://nrckids.org/CFOC/Database/4.5.0.2
+The following link provides more information on utensil recommendations: https://nrckids.org/CFOC/Database/4.5.0.2 in other programs such as youth sports and enrichment programs, swim lessons, and other year-round programs and events.

 Membership Privileges